 - It is illegal for parents or other adults to allow underage drinking or provide minors (under the age of 21) with alcohol.

-- It is a misdemeanor to possess or use a fake ID showing the bearer to be 21 or older, not only for buying alcohol and entry into 21+ establishments but also for any other purpose (like gambling) where proof of age is required.
-It is a gross misdemeanor to provide fake IDs to people under 21.
+- It is a misdemeanor to possess or use a fake ID showing the bearer to be 21 or older and a gross misdemeanor to provide a fake ID to another person, regardless of age.

-- The legal DUI limit for all Nevada drivers is .08 blood alcohol concentration or above.
+- The legal Driving Under the Influence (DUI) limit for all Nevada drivers is .08 blood alcohol concentration or above.
 If a test shows a person under 21 stopped for suspicion of DUI has a blood alcohol concentration of more than .02 but less than .08, their license or driving permit must be suspended for 90 days.

 On the California side of Lake Tahoe, alcohol laws are different.
-The legal age is still 21, but alcohol sales (bars, stores, etc.) are prohibited between the hours of 2 a.m. and 6 a.m.
-You get the "Last call" notice from bartenders that doesn't happen in Nevada.
+The legal age to drink is still 21, but alcohol sales at bars and stores are prohibited between the hours of 2 and 6 a.m., meaning you'll get the "last call" notice from bartenders, which doesn't happen in Nevada.